 Save where otherwise provided in the Brief:

 13.1 The Client will be responsible at its own cost and in consultation with the Artist, Architect, Contractor and Sub-Contractor for the preparation of the approved Site for the Work.
-Schedules of works, to be provided by the Sub-Contractor and by the Contractor , are attached to this Contract clarifying all agreed requirements.
+Schedules of works, to be provided by the Sub-Contractor (Schedule 2) and by the Contractor (Schedule 3), are attached to this Contract clarifying all agreed requirements.

 13.2 The Artist will cooperate at all times with the Client, the Architect, the Contractor and the Sub-Contractor, as the Client may reasonably require at all stages of the project as described in Schedules 2 and 3.